pact-foundation/docs.pact.io/website/docs/docker.md

 ## Running Pact on Docker

-If you want to run your Pact tests in Docker, please note the following following guidance.
+If you want to run your Pact tests in Docker, please note the following guidance.

 ### Requirements